andvsilva/programming_school/multiprocessing/README.md

 #### Line 10: ```begin=$(date +"%s")```

-We get the timestamp for the moment that the script start to run, the beginning.
+We get the timestamp for the moment that the script starts to run, the beginning.
 For example, in the terminal:

 ```bash
 # command `man` - manual to access information about the command.